msgphp/symfony-demo-app/README.md

 rm install.sh
 ```

-Commit the initial files:
+Commit the initial project files:

 ```bash
 git add --all
 git commit -m "Initial project structure"
 ```

 And done.
+The application is served at http://localhost:8080 (or the port as configured for the staging environment).

 The next steps only apply after a fresh clone of the project.

 ## 1. Build Application